soso-song/loqal-discussion-website/README.md

 This page serves as a welcome page.
 To get started, scroll down to the bottom of the page and click on the **Get Started** button.

 ### Register or Login (`/login`)
-* Register by entering all required fields in the left block and press the "Register" button to create a new account.
+* Register by entering all required fields in the left side bar and press the "Register" button to create a new account.
-* Validation check is performed to check if information inputted are valid and no duplicating username and email.
+* Validation is performed to check if the input information are valid
+* Furthermore, backend validation is performed to make sure username and email are unique
-* If successfully registered, it will lead you to a page showing some popular tags that you could subscribe to.
+* If successfully registered, it will lead you to a page showing some popular tags that you can subscribe to.
 * Alternatively, use one of the login credentials provided below to log in.

     | Email | Password | Type of Account |